 The scientific quality of the application is the most important factor influencing the funding decisions.
 The Research Council primarily funds applications that receive the highest ratings of 5 or 6.
 However, it is not able to fund all highly rated applications.
 The Research Council aims to fund exceptionally high-quality research in all of its research fields.

 The renewal of science refers to significant breakthroughs, reforming theories and concepts, critical assessment and sometimes challenging of previous studies, methodologically innovative approaches as well as using and analysing new kinds of data and material.

 The impact of research comprises both scientific and societal impact.

-In preparing and making funding decisions, the Research Council for Culture and Society follows the Academy of Finland’s Equality Plan with a view to promoting equality and non-discrimination.
+In preparing and making funding decisions, the Research Council follows the Academy’s Equality Plan with a view to promoting equality and non-discrimination.

 The Research Council is also committed to promoting the principles of open science and research.
 The goal is to make publications used in and produced by research, research data and material, metadata and methods widely available for reuse.

 The Academy Project funding scheme is the most important funding instrument of the Research Council for Culture and Society for promoting the impact and renewal of research.
 As per its policy, the Research Council spends about half of its available funds on Academy Projects.

 The high scientific quality of the research plan is the most important funding criterion.
 In its decisions, the Research Council prioritises projects that combine high quality with strong academic and societal impact and/or science renewal.

 Other factors that are considered include the project’s feasibility, the competence of the principal investigator and the research team, national and international contacts and international mobility.